-Best wireless gaming mouse in 2024: no tails on these rodents
+Best wireless gaming mouse in 2024: These are the rodents I love getting my mitts on

 Wireless gaming mice deliver the precision of the best gaming mouse without the hassle of wires.
 No drag, no tugging on the cable when it gets caught under the corner of your monitor, just cable-free action to suit your gaming style.
-And right now the best wireless gaming mouse is the Razer Deathadder V3 Pro, thanks to its impeccable sensor and fantastic battery life.
+And right now the best wireless gaming mouse is the Razer Deathadder V3 HyperSpeed, thanks to its impeccable sensor, fantastic battery life, and significantly cheaper cost compared to the Pro.

-It's a little on the pricey side so if you're watching your pennies, the best budget wireless gaming mouse is Logitech's G305 Lightspeed.
+Yes, it's cheaper than the DeathAdder V3 Pro, but it still costs a pretty penny.
+If you're watching your pennies, the best budget wireless gaming mouse is Logitech's G305 Lightspeed.
 It doesn't have lots of features but it doesn't have a high price tag, either.
-Deciding which model to buy should be based on the same criteria as it would be when buying a wired gaming mouse, such as the number of buttons you need and how light or heavy you want it to be.
+Deciding which model to buy should be based on the same criteria as buying a wired gaming mouse, such as the number of buttons you need and how light or heavy you want it to be.
 There are a few wireless-specific questions you'll need to ask though, like the type of connection and battery life.

 The PCG team has tested all the best wireless gaming mouse wannabes so you can make an informed decision.
 And if you're looking to go wireless across the board, check out our lists of the best wireless gaming keyboards and best wireless headsets.